apache/zeppelin/contribution/zeppelinweb/goodPracticeGuide03.md

 # How to Write a Controller

 <br/>
-Our main rule regarding writing a controller, is to use the `Controller as vm` style.

-However we also have a few other style guidelines.
+Our main rule regarding writing a controller, is to use the `Controller as vm` style, however, we also have a few other style guidelines.

 You can see below a full example of what the controller would look like.